SHARE

 Second-home owners

-For most second-home owners who keep their main residence in another country, a tax declaration will not be necessary in France, but if you rent out your French home and therefore have income in France you may need to fill in the declaration.
-Find out more at the French government’s international taxpayers section HERE (in English).
+For most second-home owners who keep their main residence in another country, an income tax declaration will not be necessary in France, but if you rent out your French home and therefore have income in France you may need to fill in the declaration.
+Find out more at the French government's international taxpayers section HERE (in English).

 If you own property in France you will be liable for two types of property tax – the property owners’ tax taxe foncière and the householders tax taxe d’habitation – but these are billed separately from the annual declaration which is concerned with income.